a10networks/a10networks.github.io/main-repositories/a10-gui-widgets.md

 #### 5. Git Push and create a PR.

- That's it!.
-Please bear in mind doing `npm build` before submitting your code, and then create a PR for code review at [a10-gui-widgets](https://github.com/a10networks/a10-gui-widgets).
+ That's it!
+Please bear in mind to call `npm build` before submitting your code, and then create a PR for code review at [a10-gui-widgets](https://github.com/a10networks/a10-gui-widgets).